Spreading your savings

 The yearly ISA allowance is currently £20,000.
 This means you can invest up to this amount in an ISA tax-free.
 There are certain restrictions in place that may affect your ability to diversify – for example, an individual can only open one cash ISA per year.
 This is why it is important to read our guide to ISAs or speak with an expert who can explain all the current ISA rules.

 Fixed term savings: Fixed term savings accounts offer a potentially higher rate of interest.
-Examples include The Cambridge’s 1 to 5 year Fixed Rate ISAs and our 1 to 5 Year Fixed Rate Bonds.
+Accounts normally offer terms between 1 and 5 years for both ISAs and Bonds.
 Remember, these offer higher rates of interest than Instant Access accounts, but restrict your ability to access your money before the fixed term ends.

 Tax treatment and rate of interest payable will depend on individual circumstances and may change in the future.